pavelvodrazka/ctf-writeups/hackyeaster2018/challenges/egg02/README.md

 Page: 355
 ```

-This is the content of that page:
+This was the content of that page:

 ```
 the super secret hackyeaster password is checkthedatayo